 What to Look for in an Online Mortgage Lender

-There are a handful of things you’ll want to consider before you choose the best online mortgage lender for you — here are a few ways you can make sure your lender checks all the boxes.
+Look at a handful of factors you’ll want to consider before you choose the best online mortgage lender for you.

 Types of Mortgages Offered

-There are many types of mortgages to consider, and choosing the one that is right for you depends on your circumstances.
-You may be eligible for government-backed loans or you may find that you prefer the customized loan options that are available with select lenders.
+Choosing the mortgage that’s right for you depends on your circumstances.
+You may be eligible for government-backed loans or you may find that you prefer the customized loan options available with select lenders.
 The most common mortgage types are:

 - Adjustable-rate mortgages (ARMs) offer fluctuating interest rates throughout your mortgage term.
-There are also hybrid ARMs, which offer a fixed interest rate for a certain number of years, followed by fluctuating rates.
-Adjustable-rate mortgages may also be referred to as variable-rate mortgages.
+Hybrid ARMs offer a fixed interest rate for a certain number of years, followed by fluctuating rates.
+Adjustable-rate mortgages are also called variable-rate mortgages.